Dauli/blog/README.md

 then navigate to your project directory with
 - gitbash
 - make sure to have XAMPP server running
+- serve you project:
+    >php artisan serve
-- serve you project; *php artisan serve* within your bash project directory then that app will be live under -localhost:8000-
+    within your bash project directory

+  then that app will be live under ***localhost:8000***